WillCaton2350/Python-Rumble-Bot/README.md

 Clone the repository.
 Set up a virtual environment (env) with [Python3 -m venv env] command on Mac and Windows.
 Activate the virtual environment with the Mac command [source env/bin/activate] or the [env\Scripts\activate] Windows command in the terminal.
 Install the dependencies (requirements.txt).
 Run the script (root.py).
 If the requirements.txt file does not work, install dependencies individually with pip3 install [____name of dependency___].
-All of this can be ran in the terminal (mac) or powershell (windows)
+All of this can be ran in the terminal (mac) or powershell (windows).

 Interpreter